menashe7/maperitive-rulesets/IsraelHiking/README.md

 Maperitive
 ----------

-Maperitive runs on Windows, Liniux and MAC.
+Maperitive runs on Windows, Linux and MAC.

 1. Download [Maperitive](http://maperitive.net/) and extract it to a desired location.
 On Linux amd MacOS, Maperitive requires the use of (Mono)[http://www.mono-project.com/Main_Page].
 2. Go to [Israel Hiking on GitHub](https://github.com/HarelM/maperitive-rulesets/tree/master/IsraelHiking) (this site if you read this file in github).